overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

 The development server will be available at: http://localhost:3000

-## Step 4: Submit your data (CSV-Processor)
+## Step 4: Submit your data (Composer)

-The CSV-Processor is a Node.js command-line tool for processing and uploading CSV files to Elasticsearch, featuring validation, error handling, and mapping generation capabilities.
+The Composer is a Node.js command-line tool for processing and uploading CSV files to Elasticsearch, featuring validation, error handling, and mapping generation capabilities.

 ### Containerized Upload

-If you want to input data without locally installing the CSV-Processor, it can be run from the conductor container using the `make load-data` command.
+If you want to input data without locally installing the Composer, it can be run from the conductor container using the `make load-data` command.
 Make sure you have your desired data file within the `data` directory found at the root of the project.
 Additionally, ensure you update conductor's `TABULAR_DATA_FILE:` with the path to your desired data file.

-If you wish to install and run the CSV-Processor locally, then follow the steps
+If you wish to install and run the Composer locally, then follow the steps
 below:

 ### Installation